thoughtbot/docker-files/README.md

 ## Editing

-To update an image, edit the appropriate Dockerfile, build it locally, and push a new version to Dockerhub.
+To update an image:

+1. Edit the appropriate Dockerfile, for example `haskell/yesod/Dockerfile`
+2. Build it locally: `docker build -t thoughtbot/yesod:YESOD_VERSION-BUILD_VERSION`
+  * `YESOD_VERSION` should be kept up to date.
+Currently at 1.4.10.
+  * `BUILD_VERSION` is out our incrementing verison of builds.
+  * Also tag a `latest` release: `docker tag thoughtbot/yesod:YESOD_VERSION-BUILD_VERSION thoughtbot/yesod:latest`
+3. Push it up to docker using `docker push thoughtbot/yesod`

 Everybody has their own Dockerhub account.
 If you need to be invited to the thoughtbot organization, just ask.